Tushar-Shinde31/My_Portfolio/README.md

 - **Visualization**: Recharts, D3.js
 - **Hosting**: Vercel for frontend, Heroku for backend

-## 📚 Projects

-### Admin Dashboard
-A responsive admin dashboard with animated graphs and charts.
-Built using ReactJS, TailwindCSS, Recharts, and Framer Motion.

-### Twitter Sentiment Analysis
-Analyzed sentiment trends on X data using NLP.
-Categorized tweets into positive, neutral, and negative sentiments and visualized trends over time.
-[GitHub Repository](https://github.com/yourusername/twitter-sentiment-analysis)

-### Blood Group Detection Using Fingerprint (BGDUF)
-Developed a machine learning model to detect blood groups from fingerprint data.
-Hosted on Gradio with a Next.js-powered user interface.
-[GitHub Repository](https://github.com/yourusername/bgduf-project)

 ## 📄 How to Run Locally

 1. Clone the repository: